rcemper/GlobalToJSON-XLA/README.md

 # GlobalToJSON-XL-Academic
 This package offers a utility to export a XLarge Global into JSON object file and to show or import it again.
 In a previous example this all was processd in memory.
-But if this is a large Global you may eihter
+But if this is a large Global you may either
 experience <MAXSTRING> or a <STORE> error if the the generated JSON structure exceeds available memory.

 ![](https://raw.githubusercontent.com/rcemper/GlobalToJSON-XLA/master/globals.jpg)
 ***Academic*** refers to the structure created.
 - each node of the Global including the top node is represented as a JSON object